mzf11125/sleep-tracker/README.md

 # sleep-tracker

-Creted this project for my first hackathon, keep your expectation low. lol.
+Created this project for my first hackathon, please keep your expectation low. lol.